Who We Are

 Books we have published

 As stated, ISDMC was founded by WCNAC to provide free education to inmates within our correctional centers.
 That vision of providing competency and certification came from a need to be that central center to connect them to applicable community standards upon their re-entry and employment.

-Prayer all of those released in 2016 and those set for 2017 then us.
+Prayer all of those released in 2017 and those set for release thereafter..